 Coursework toward Program of Study (CPOS) Requirements

-There is an important emphasis on federal financial aid regulations that say financial aid can only be used for classes that are part of your official degree plan.
 Federal grants, work study, loans, and some scholarships may be reduced if you are not enrolled in enough eligible coursework each term.
-Only courses that count toward a student’s official program of study (your declared degree/major/minor) can be considered when determining aid eligibility for federal financial aid programs such as grants, work-study, and loans.
+Only courses that count toward a student’s official program of study (your declared major/concentration) can be considered when determining aid eligibility for federal financial aid programs such as grants, work-study, and loans.

-Taking courses that are not required to complete your degree will be excluded in the calculation to determine how much federal financial aid you can receive each semester.
-Taking classes that are not in your Course Program of Study for your officially declared degree and major or minor may result in a reduction to your overall financial aid package.
+Taking courses that are not required to complete your major or concentration will be excluded in the calculation to determine how much federal financial aid you can receive each semester.
+Taking classes that are not in your Course Program of Study for your officially declared major's or concentration's may result in a reduction to your overall financial aid package.

 Make Courses Count – Work with your Academic Advisor!

-As a student, academic advisors are available to assist you in discussing your short-term and long-term educational goals, the best degree fit for you at NMSU, and planning which courses to take each term.
-Working together to develop a class schedule that will count towards your degree completion to help you progress through your declared degree as efficiently and effectively as possible.
+As a student, academic advisors are available to assist you in discussing your short-term and long-term educational goals, the best major or concentration fit for you at NMSU, and planning which courses to take each term.
+Working together to develop a class schedule that will count towards your major's or concentration's completion to help you progress through your declared major's or concentration's as efficiently and effectively as possible.

 Officially Declare Your Major:

-It is essential that your major, minor, or any concentration are officially declared and noted in your student record.
-If you have been planning to declare or change a major, minor, or concentration, but have not yet done so, you should consult your academic advisor immediately.
-Do not register for classes toward the new major/minor/concentration until the update to your official degree on records is reflected in Banner.
+It is essential that your major or any concentration are officially declared and reflected in your student record.
+If you have been planning to declare or change a major or concentration, but have not yet done so, you should consult your academic advisor immediately.

 Assumptions About Financial Aid Awards: